 Overview of Uveitis

 Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
-However, the retina and fluid within the anterior chamber and vitreous are often involved as well.
-Most cases are idiopathic and presumed autoimmune; identifiable causes include trauma, infection, and systemic diseases, many of which are autoimmune.
+However, the retinal and fluid within the anterior chamber and vitreous are often involved as well.
+About half of cases are idiopathic; identifiable causes include trauma, infection, and systemic diseases, many of which are autoimmune.
 Symptoms include decreased vision, ocular ache, redness, photophobia, and floaters.
 Although uveitis is identified clinically, identifying the cause typically requires testing.
-Treatment depends on cause but typically includes topical, locally injected, or systemic corticosteroids with a topical cycloplegic-mydriatic drug.
+Treatment depends on cause, but typically includes topical, locally injected, or systemic corticosteroids with a topical cycloplegic-mydriatic drug.
 Noncorticosteroid immunosuppressive drugs may be used in severe and refractory cases.

 Uveitis is classified anatomically as

 Anterior uveitis: Localized primarily to the anterior segment of the eye, includes iritis (inflammation in the anterior chamber alone) and iridocyclitis (inflammation in the anterior chamber and anterior vitreous)

 Intermediate uveitis: Localized to the vitreous cavity and/or pars plana

 Posterior uveitis: Any form of retinitis, choroiditis, or inflammation of the optic disk